ibm-cloud-docs/satellite/link-endpoints.md

 2. From the **Overview** tab, verify that your location has a **normal** status.
 3. From the **Endpoints** tab, click **Create endpoint**.
 4. Select **Cloud** to create an endpoint for a service, server, or app that runs outside of the location.
 5. Enter an endpoint name, the destination resource's URL or IP address, and the port that your destination resource listens on for incoming requests.
 Make sure to enter the URL without `http://` or `https://`.
+The IP address or hostname must resolve to a public IP address or to a private IP address that is accessible within {{site.data.keyword.cloud_notm}}, such as a private service endpoint.
 6. Select the protocol that a source must use to connect to the destination URL or IP address.
 This protocol must match the port for your destination resource.
 For more information, see [Endpoint protocols](#link-protocols).
   * If you selected the **TLS** or **HTTPS** protocols and want to require server-side authentication of the destination's certificate, select the **Verify destination certificate** checkbox.
   * If you selected the **TLS** or **HTTPS** protocols but the destination resource is still in development, you can click **Upload certificate** to add your self-signed, base-64 encoded certificate file.